VU-TCS/PDACleaner/README.md

 PDACleaner detects and removes useless transitions (i.e. transitions that are not used in any terminating run) from a Pushdown Automaton (PDA).
 It does so by using the algorithm presented in the following paper.

 > D. Grune, W. Fokkink, E. Chatzikalymnios, B. Hond, and P. Rutgers.
-Detecting Useless Transitions n Pushdown Automata.
+Detecting Useless Transitions in Pushdown Automata.
 Language and Automata Theory and Applications, 2017.

 Note that PDACleaner is not the prototype implementation mentioned in the paper.